10, 30, and 60-second Commercials

 - Looks unprofessional

 - Limited referrals

 Your prospecting message, 10, 30, and 60-second commercials and can be used every time you need to explain what you do, meet someone new, create a marketing piece, and even send a prospecting email.

-Purpose: Sort and Start a Conversation with possible prospects
+Purpose: Sort suspects from prospects and Start a Conversation with prospects

 What are the components of an effective prospecting message?